Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Day 1

-• 9:00 - 9:27 AM: 🚡 Gimmelwald to Schilthorn transit via Schilthornbahn cable car (27 min)
+9:00 - 9:57 AM: 🚡 Gimmelwald to Schilthorn transit via Schilthornbahn cable car (57 min)

-• 9:45 - 11:30 AM: ⛰️ Brunch at Piz Gloria and admire the Schilthorn from the viewing platform (1 hr 45 min)
+10:00 - 11:30 AM: ⛰️ Brunch at Piz Gloria and admire the Schilthorn from the viewing platform (1 hr)

-• 11:33 - 11:37 PM: 🚡 Schilthorn to Birg transit via Schilthornbahn cable car (4 min)
+11:33 - 11:37 PM: 🚡 Schilthorn to Birg transit via Schilthornbahn cable car (4 min)

-• 11:40 AM - 12:30 PM: 🧗 Face your fear of heights on the Birg Thrill Walk (50 min)
+11:40 AM - 12:30 PM: 🧗 Face your fear of heights on the Birg Thrill Walk (50 min)

-• 12:40 - 12:50 PM: 🚡 Birg to Mürren transit via Schilthornbahn cable car (10 min)
+12:40 - 12:50 PM: 🚡 Birg to Mürren transit via Schilthornbahn cable car (10 min)

-• 12:50 - 1:35 PM: 🥾 Hike the beginning of the Northface Trail, departing from Mürren (45 min)
+12:50 - 1:35 PM: 🥾 Hike the beginning of the Northface Trail, departing from Mürren (45 min)

-• 1:35 PM - 2:15 PM: 💧 Detour to the Sprutz Waterfall (40 min)
+1:35 PM - 2:15 PM: 💧 Detour to the Sprutz Waterfall while watching paragliders fly overhead (40 min)

-• 2:15 - 3:50 PM: 🚋 Finish the Northface Trail, riding the Allmendhubel Funicular (1 hr 35 min)
+2:15 - 3:50 PM: 🚋 Finish the Northface Trail, riding the Allmendhubel Funicular (1 hr 35 min)

-• 3:55 - 3:59 PM: 🚡 Mürren to Gimmelwald transit via Schilthornbahn cable car (4 min)
+3:55 - 3:59 PM: 🚡 Mürren to Gimmelwald transit via Schilthornbahn cable car (4 min)

-• 4:00 PM - 5:30 PM: 🍕 Enjoy a pizza dinner at Mountain Hostel (1 hr 30 min)
+4:00 PM - 5:30 PM: 🍕 Enjoy a pizza dinner at Mountain Hostel (1 hr 30 min)

-• 5:30 - 6:15 PM: 🐄 Explore Gimmelwald (45 min)
+5:30 - 6:15 PM: 🐄 Explore the quaint farm village of Gimmelwald (45 min)

-• 6:15 - 7:45 PM: 🍻 Relax and grab a drink at Hotel Pension (1 hr 30 min)
+6:15 - 7:45 PM: 🍻 Relax and grab a drink at Hotel Pension while joining in a piano sing-along (1 hr 30 min)

 Day 2

-• 8:30 - 9:30 AM: 🍞 Indulge in the free breakfast buffet at Mountain Hostel (1 hr)
+8:30 - 9:30 AM: 🍞 Indulge in the free breakfast buffet at Mountain Hostel (1 hr)

-• 9:30 - 10:05 AM: 🚞 Gimmelwald to Lauterbrunnen transit via Schilthornbahn cable car + bus 141 (35 min)
+9:30 - 10:05 AM: 🚞 Gimmelwald to Lauterbrunnen transit via Schilthornbahn cable car + bus 141 (35 min)

-• 10:05 - 10:50 AM: 🇨🇭 Explore the village of Lauterbrunnen (45 min)
+10:05 - 10:50 AM: 🇨🇭 Explore the picturesque waterfall Swiss village of Lauterbrunnen (45 min)

-• 10:50 - 11:35 AM: ☔ Meander down the Staubbach Falls trail (45 min)
+10:50 - 11:35 AM: ☔ Meander down the Staubbach Falls trail and try not to get wet!
+(45 min)

-• 11:35 AM - 12:50 PM: 🥾 Get your steps in with the Staubbach Falls to Trümmelbach Falls walk (50 min)
+11:35 AM - 12:50 PM: 🥾 Get your steps in with the Staubbach Falls to Trümmelbach Falls jaunt (50 min)

-• 12:50 - 2:20 PM: 🪨 Descend into Trümmelbach Falls (1 hr 30 min)
+12:50 - 2:20 PM: 🪨 Descend into Trümmelbach Falls and listen to the roaring water (1 hr 30 min)

-• 2:20 - 3:10 PM: 🥾 Track back to town via the Trümmelbach Falls to Lauterbrunnen walk (50 min)
+2:20 - 3:10 PM: 🥾 Track back to town via the Trümmelbach Falls to Lauterbrunnen walk (50 min)

-• 3:10 - 5:00 PM: 🥱 Rest and freshen up (1 hr 50 min)
+3:10 - 5:00 PM: 🥱 Rest and freshen up before dinner (1 hr 50 min)

-• 5:00 - 6:30 PM: 🫕 Feast on a fondue dinner at Hotel Oberland (1 hr 30 min) ü
+5:00 - 6:30 PM: 🫕 Feast on a fondue dinner at Hotel Oberland (1 hr 30 min)

 How to Get Around Switzerland?

-Before we dive into the specifics of Lauterbrunnen train stations and transportation, it’s important to make sure you’re properly equipped to travel around Switzerland.
-Specific mode of transport aside, the SBB Mobile app is Switzerland’s most popular public transport app and will be your key to success in navigating the country.
+The SBB Mobile app is Switzerland’s most popular public transport app and will be your key to success in navigating the country.
 Find personalized time tables and suggested routes between locations, purchase your tickets, and get relevant information about your journey when on the move — all within a simple mobile interface.

 Pro Tip:

-How to Get from Zürich to Lauterbrunnen?
+How to Get from Zurich to Lauterbrunnen?

-TO: Lauterbrunnen station
+TO: Lauterbrunnen (3822 Lauterbrunnen, Switzerland)

 Where to Stay in Lauterbrunnen?